Freelance Websites

 - Fill in the sign-up form in which you will be asked to create a unique username, set your password, provide a unique email address, and confirm that you read the site’s Terms and Conditions.

-- Create your profile -as earlier said as a freelancer, your profile is what sells you to new clients by giving them an overview of your skills.
+- Create your profile -as earlier said, as a freelancer, your profile sells you to new clients by giving them an overview of your skills.
 Most freelance sites will require you to complete your profile before you can start bidding for jobs.
 You will be required to upload a photo, create a professional headline, and fill out a summary about yourself and your skills.

 7. As an employer, how does a freelance site help me?